 Professor of English

-A Palestinian Arab from Israel, Dr. Khader completed his bachelor's and master's degrees in English Literature at Haifa University, Israel, and his doctorate on a Fulbright scholarship at the Pennsylvania State University.
-He worked for two years at Bilkent, a private university in Ankara, Turkey, before he joined the English Department at Stetson University.
+A Palestinian Arab from Israel, Jamil Khader completed his bachelor's and master's degrees in English literature at Haifa University, Israel, and his doctorate on a Fulbright scholarship at The Pennsylvania State University.
+He worked for two years at Bilkent, a private university in Ankara, Turkey, before he joined the English department at Stetson University.
 He is fluent in Arabic, Hebrew and English, can read French, and has has a rudimentary knowledge of Spanish.
-He lives in DeLand with his wife, Marie, and their three Pali-Rican daughters—Jamila, Alana and Salma.
-Dr. Khader is the recipient of the Stetson University Hand Award for Scholarship (2006) and the Stetson University Hand Award of Community Impact (2011).
+He lives in DeLand with his wife, Marie, and their three Pali-Rican daughters--Jamila, Alana and Salma.
+Khader is the recipient of the Stetson University Hand Award for Scholarship (2006) and the Stetson University Hand Award of Community Impact (2011).

 - Third World Women's Literature